senorcodecat/tots/readme.md

 * ability to toggle live mode
 * online/offline indicator
 * don't show paginators until stuff is loaded
+* protect against double post

 TODO:

 LIVE MODE
+* list of live things as sidebar on feed
+* header for roster

 * toggling live mode should not not make a revision
 * live count in feed
-* handle failure to send message
+* handle failure to send message to socket
-* list of live things as sidebar on feed
-* header for roster
 * probably need to reload message history on reconnect or attempt some "since" sync

 * livemode should auto-close after a few hours

 * loading states
-* protect against double post
 * edit profile on mobile is super ugly
 * edit posts on mobile is EVEN UGLIER
 * empty state for profile
 * empty state for search
 * delete post
 * square crop avatar images